Jon Stewart lashes out at Congress over 9/11 victims fund

 Pointing to rows of uniformed firefighters and police officers behind him, he said the hearing “should be flipped,” so that first responders were on the dais, with members of Congress “down here” in witness chairs answering their questions.

-First and foremost, Stewart said, families want to know: “Why is this so damn hard and takes so damn long?”
+First and foremost, Stewart said, families want to know, “Why this is so damn hard and takes so damn long?”

 The collapse of the World Trade Center in September 2001 sent a cloud of thick dust billowing over Lower Manhattan.
 Fires burned for weeks.
 Thousands of construction workers, police officers, firefighters and others spent time working in the soot, often without proper respiratory protection.